 Students must apply via one of the following online application forms:-

-The Postgraduate Certificate in Early Years Teaching course is ideal for people living outside of the UK who already work with children aged 0-5.
+The PGCE in Early Years Teaching is ideal for people living outside of the UK who already work with children aged 0-5.

 If you want to develop a specialism or further enhance your professionalism in teaching young children up to the age of five, then this course is for you.

 This course is aimed at professionals/practitioners who will engage in an intensive one year blended learning programme to acquire knowledge, understanding and skills with regard to working with children and families in the international early years context.
 Our course is unique and distinctive in that it offers a highly flexible mode of learning with course delivery and assessment entirely via distance using our university VLE (virtual learning environment), without ever having to come to the UK.